ministryofjustice/sentencing-guidelines-api-prototype/README.md

 # Sentencing guidelines API prototype

-A prototype API for providing offences and sentencing guideline.
+A prototype API for providing offences and sentencing guidelines.

 ## Description